Bayesian Matrix Decomposition and Applications: Bayesian Appetizers

-which is a distribution on $\mathcalX$ and is called the \textit{likelihood function} on $\mathcalX$.
+This expression, viewed as a function of $\theta$, is called the \textit{likelihood function} on $\mathcalX$.

-And we will see the prior under this model is the probability density function of a \textit{Beta distribution}:
+In the Bayesian framework, we place a prior distribution over the unknown parameter $\theta$.
+For the Bernoulli model, the natural choice is the \textit{Beta distribution}, whose probability density function is:

-where $B(a,b)$ denotes the \textit{Euler's beta function} and it can be simply regarded as a constant normalization term, and $\indicator(a\leq x\leq b)$ is a step function that has a value of 1 when $a\leq x\leq b$ and 0 otherwise (when $x<a$ or $a>b$).
-Figure~\ref{fig:dists_beta} compares different parameters for the Beta distribution.
-Specifically, when $a=b=1$, the Beta distribution reduces to a \textit{uniform distribution} in the support of $[0,1]$.
+where $B(a,b)$ denotes the \textit{Euler's Beta function} (a normalizing constant ensuring the density integrates to 1).
+Figure~\ref{fig:dists_beta} shows Beta densities for different values of $a$ and $b$.
+Notably, when $a=b=1$, the Beta distribution becomes the \textit{uniform distribution} on $[0,1]$.

-A Beta prior is assigned to the parameter $\theta$ of the Bernoulli distribution.
-The posterior is proportional to the product of the likelihood and prior densities, given by
+Assigning a Beta prior to $\theta$, the posterior distribution is proportional to the product of the likelihood and the prior:

-We find that the posterior distribution shares the same form as the prior distribution; both stem from the Beta distribution, albeit with distinct parameters.
-When this happens, we call the prior a \textit{conjugate prior}.
-A conjugate prior exhibits an advantageous structure, facilitating straightforward computations of the posterior probability density function, its derivatives, and the sampling process from the posterior.
-The advantage of using conjugate priors lies in their ability to preserve the mathematical form of the prior throughout the updating process.
-This results in closed-form expressions for the posterior distribution, avoiding the need for complex numerical methods.
+The posterior has the same functional form as the prior---both are Beta distributions, differing only in their parameters.
+When this occurs, the prior is called a \textit{conjugate prior}.
+Conjugacy offers significant computational advantages: it yields closed-form expressions for the posterior, simplifies differentiation, and makes sampling straightforward---eliminating the need for numerical approximation methods.

-\begin{remark}[Prior Information in Beta-Bernoulli Model] Upon comparing the prior and posterior formulations, it becomes evident that the hyper-parameter $a$ represents the prior count of occurrences of $1$'s in the output, while $b$ corresponds to the prior count of 0's in the output.
-And the sum $a+b$ aggregates the prior information about the sample size.
-Uninformative prior parameters can then be characterized by $a=b=1$, i.e., a uniform distribution. \end{remark}
+\begin{remark}[Prior Information in Beta-Bernoulli Model] Comparing the prior and posterior reveals an intuitive interpretation: the hyper-parameter $a$ can be viewed as the prior count of successes (1s), and $b$ as the prior count of failures (0s).
+Their sum, $a+b$, reflects the effective prior sample size.
+An uninformative prior corresponds to $a=b=1$, which yields a uniform distribution over $[0,1]$. \end{remark}

-\begin{remark}[Bayesian Estimator] From this Beta-Bernoulli model example, like the maximum likelihood estimator and the method of moment (MoM, i.e., using the moment information to calculate the model parameter), Bayesian modeling also serves as a type of \textit{point estimator}.
-However, Bayesian models output a probability of the parameter of interest, denoted as $p(\theta \mid \mathcalX)$ in the example.

-When predicting outcomes for new incoming data, instead of providing a direct model $p(x_{n+1} \mid \theta)$, the approach involves integration: